How Homelessness Affects Children in America

 With these difficulties, it’s no wonder that only very few homeless children and youth actually make it through high school.
 No diploma means lesser employment opportunities.
 Thus, they tend to become homeless even as adults.

-Health
+2. Health

 Because they often have to skip meals, many homeless children suffer from malnutrition.
 As a result, they are more prone to diseases.

 Data gathered by private institutions suggest that asthma is one of the most common illnesses of homeless kids.
 Displacement often interrupts their asthma maintenance.
-Staying in homeless shelters also increases their exposure to various kinds of allergens which trigger attacks.
+Staying in homeless shelters also increases their exposure to various kinds of allergens that trigger attacks.

 Lack of access to sufficient and nutritious meals can take a toll on anyone.
 But it can be especially devastating for children.
 Very young children housed in shelters are found to have a high rate of iron deficiency anemia.